ubco-cmps/cosc123_course/class/week02/lab.md

 ```
 tree
-tree > mydungeonmap.md
+tree > mydungeonmap
 ```

 The first command will generate a hierarchy of all files and folders in your lab2 directory.
-The second command will put the results of `tree` into `mydungeonmap.md` to create your explored dungeon map!
+The second command will put the results of `tree` into `mydungeonmap` to create your explored dungeon map!

 **Linux** instructions: